shopgate-professional-services/ext-redirect-non-app-item-purchase/README.md

 # Shopgate Connect - Redirect Non-App Item Purchase

-Will prevent items with a given tag from being added to cart.
+Will prevent items with one or more of the triggering tags or product properties from being added to cart.
 A notice to call merchant will be displayed.

 ## Configuration
 This extension requires six configurations to be configured.